GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
+Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.

 ~ Martin Fowler
 <pre>